 So too for soils–it would have been anomalous if, possessing a steady-state, soil behavior was not a dynamical system.
 For me, the easiest way to find such anomalies is to read widely–no, not newspapers, magazines, text books, nor even journals (and no, sorry, I do not count watching documentaries as “reading”).
 I mean reading books, then too, non-fiction books, of all kinds (I also get the same benefit from listening to them on tape or CD or MP3 player when commuting ).
 Speaking for myself (you could well differ in what works for you, after all Williams found his anomaly when boarding a plane), I find the long and immersive experience of reading a non-fiction book as necessary to find lasting, fruitful presumptive anomalies.
 And even if a book leads to no presumptive anomaly, I find it gives often gives me new information, fertile ground for new associations and new ways of looking at old problems!
 I owe a huge debt to my mother and father, for encouraging in me a deep and abiding love for reading such books, and I read them continuously because I enjoy doing so.

-Say you’ve identified a presumptive anomaly in your field, worked on it for several years, then successfully resolved it.
-You may think, as I did, that you are done–that researchers in your field are going to welcome your findings and that all you need do is to write up your findings and send it off for publication .
+Say you’ve identified a presumptive anomaly in your field, worked on it for several years, then successfully resolved it, you may think, as I did, that you are done–that researchers in your field are going to welcome your findings and that all you need do is to write up your results and send it off for publication .
 Far from it!
 In fact, your work is just beginning, as I learned the hard way!
 Typically, resolving a “presumptive anomaly” results in significant disruption of existing practice.
+And the more disruptive your finding, the more it is likely to meet obstruction by the experts and other vested interests in the current paradigm.
 An essential (if difficult) book to read on this topic is T. S. Kuhn’s “The Structure of Scientific Revolutions.”
 Almost everyone who in the process of resolving a presumptive anomaly creates thereby a new paradigm runs immediately into a head on confrontation with the existing establishment in their field.

 As Edward Constant points out in his book, when you have a NEW paradigm, the LAST person to take it to for validation is an expert in the CURRENT paradigm.
 The reason the is quite simple–practitioners seek to protect their investment (normally substantial) in the current paradigm and so they have a bias against new paradigms.
 Such a bias may be conscious or unconscious, and regardless of all the solemn talk about “the need for out-of-the-box thinking.”